Kevinlearynet/WordPress-AngularJS-Plugin/tutorial.md

 }
 ~~~

-If you want to change the base URL for your app to something custom you'll need to change the value of the public variable `html_route`.
+If you want to change the base URL for your app to something custom you'll need to change the value of the public variable `base_href`.
 This is set in the `__constuct()` method of the `ngApp` Class.
 That's a mouthful, but basically you would find and modify this line within the plugin:

 ~~~.language-php
 dirname( __FILE__ )